aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Many languages have types similar to Dafny's `datatype`, albeit not always immutable.
-These types have a quality of correctness.
+These types already contribute some progress towards correctness.
 After all, you can't put a number into a string.

-A subset type lets us combine the correctness we defined in our `predicate`s with a base `datatype`.
+A subset type in Dafny lets us combine the correctness we defined in our `predicate`s with a base `datatype`.
 We can then reason about this new type statically.
 If most types represent the basic shape of your data,